andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 The initiative's success can be seen today through the river's diverse flora & fauna, none of which I could identify, mainly owing to the fact I can't read the Norwegian placards stationed along the walking path.
-The entirety of the river has been turned into an eco-park and many of the industrial buildings have been turned into restaurants, shops, bars, and lovely attractions for Oslofolk to enjoy on a beautiful May day.
+In a win for the environment and every living creature in the Akerselva river valley the entirety of the river has been converted into an eco-park, transforming many of the industrial buildings into restaurants, shops, bars, and lovely attractions for Oslofolk to enjoy on a beautiful May day.

 <figure class="figure">